peterhinch/micropython-filters/README.md

 # Moving average

 A moving average is a degenerate case of an FIR filter with unity coefficients.
 As such it can run faster.
-On the Pyboard 1.1 the moving average takes abot 8μs for a typical set of coefficients.
+On the Pyboard 1.1 the moving average takes about 8μs for a typical set of coefficients.

 The Raspberry Pico ARM V6 assembler doesn't support integer division.
 A special version `avg_pico.py` runs on the Pico but produces a result of `N*average`